 #11 Jax (was #3, Pre-Season #4)

-Jax had one of the fastest falls from grace we’ve ever seen from a Drag Race contestant, going from a near-flawless challenge and runway combination last week to fizzle at both this week.
+Jax had one of the fastest falls from grace we’ve ever seen from a Drag Race contestant, going from a near-flawless challenge and runway combination last week to a fizzle at both this week.

 Sue me, but… I thought this runway was fine.
 The metal arms were high-end cosplay, the deconstructed army fatigues over glimmering ring mail worked, and I loved the tangle of dog tags.